About Design Ventura

 Design Ventura challenges students in years 9, 10 and 11 to design a new product for the Design Museum shop.

 Design Ventura, the Design Museum’s flagship learning project, is an opportunity for students to develop design thinking, creative and business capabilities and employability skills.
-The project was launched in 2010 in partnership with Deutsche Bank, as part of the bank’s global youth engagement programme, Born to Be, and has seen over 108,250 students participate.
+The project was launched in 2010 in partnership with Deutsche Bank, as part of the bank’s global youth engagement programme and has seen over 160,00 students participate.

 Teachers are offered training and resources to develop their own professional practice and to run the project in school with the support of design and business industry experts.